AdamSzablewski/SocialMediaApp/README.md

 ### Like System:
 - **Likes:** The application includes a like system for both posts and comments, which influences the content's popularity.
 - **Additional:** Other users can see information about those who liked a post or a comment.
+### Email:
+- **Forgotten passwords** In cases such as forgotten password the application will send a one time password to the users email adress.

 ### Friend Management:
 - **Friends:** Users can connect with others by sending and accepting friend requests, expanding their social network.